 Why do women stay on in abusive relationships?

 Before analysing the reasons why staying in abusive relationships has become a pattern for women, we need to understand her emotional nature.
-Men are usually more practical compared to women who are emotionally wired.
+Men are usually more practical compared to emotionally wired women.
 Once they feel they have found the man of their dreams, they commit themselves fully for the well-being of a romantic alliance.
 An abusive boyfriend finds this attitude convenient to mould the lady as per his wishes.
-As expected, a woman gives in to mild compromises in her life, attitude and even refrains from advancing her career goals.
+As expected, a woman gives in to mild compromises in her life, view and even refrains from advancing her career goals.

-- Societal hypocrisy: Many ladies stay in abusive relationships because of societal pressures.
+- Societal hypocrisy: Many ladies remain in abusive relationships because of societal pressures.
 Even in these modern times, they are not ready to face the universal question, ‘Log kya kahenge.’
 As a result, they attune themselves to compromise in a marriage.
 But this is not a new trend.
 This unequal pattern has been there for many generations.
-Come on, haven’t we seen many instances in our real life where a woman is laughed at or ridiculed by her husband in front of the whole family, including kids?
-This sets an unequal pattern for a future generation who just think keeping up such strange behaviour is a normal way of life in Indian families
+Come on, haven’t we seen many instances in our real-life where a woman is laughed at or ridiculed by her husband in front of the whole family, including kids?
+This sets an unequal pattern for a future generation who just think keeping up such strange behaviour is a healthy way of life in Indian families

 - Fear: This is probably the most notable aspect of being in an abusive relationship.
 Here, the husband emotionally pulls the plugs and controls his wife’s behaviour through continuous threats of violence and harm to family members and children.
 The woman, fearing the safety of her loved ones, fails to open up to any friend or family member and chooses to stay in this toxic relationship